Uganda to jail people who identify as LGBTQ in one of world's most anti-gay laws

 "If signed into law by the president, it will render lesbian, gay and bisexual people in Uganda criminals simply for existing, for being who they are," he said.
 "It could provide carte blanche for the systematic violation of nearly all of their human rights and serve to incite people against each other."

-A similar law was passed in Uganda in 2014 but was struck down in the courts on procedural grounds, following outrage in Uganda and from international donors.
+Uganda passed a previous anti-homosexuality law in 2014 but the courts struck it down on procedural grounds, following outrage in Uganda and from international donors.

 Ugandan President Yoweri Museveni, who has spoken in support of the legislation, is expected to sign it into law.